revoorunischal/Test/ApiFetch.md

     ]
 ```

-Here operation says the custom opertaion which needs to be called.
+Here operation says the custom operation which needs to be called.
 Spec paramteres have the following uses.

 - service : This is a key to the JSON which contains the URL's(IP address or DomainName) to the respective services.